 Why Make Crescent Rolls in the Air Fryer

 - The rolls cook evenly.
-The entire purpose of the air fryer is to blow hot air around the food so that it cooks on all the surfaces.
-This is perfect when it comes to baking.
-No burnt bottoms!
+The entire purpose of the air fryer is to blow hot air around the food so that it cooks on all sides.
+It’s basically a countertop convection oven, and it’s perfect when it comes to baking.
+These rolls never have burnt bottoms!

-- Canned Crescent Rolls: We like to use the Pilsbury brand.
+- Canned Crescent Rolls: We like to use the Pillsbury brand of refrigerated crescent rolls.
 You can use whatever brand that you’d like.

-- Homemade Herb Butter: This is a great way to use our homemade recipe.
-You can also sometimes find pre-made herb or garlic butter in the bakery section of your supermarket.
+- Herb Butter: This is a great way to use our favorite homemade herb butter (linked above and in the recipe card).
+You can also find pre-made herb or garlic butter in the bakery section of your local supermarket.

 How to Make Air Fryer Crescent Rolls